Cheesy Asparagus One Pot Orzo

 Overhead view of asparagus orzo in a camping bowl on a picnic table

-One pot pasta is a fundamental meal in the canon of camp cooking.
-Easy-to-prepare, easy-to-clean, and open to limitless variations, it’s by far one of our favorite go-to meals while camping.
-Add or subtract ingredients, leave out spices you don’t have, and add others you do, but once you’ve mastered the basic concept, a whole world of options becomes available to you.
+One-pot pasta is a fundamental meal in the canon of camp cooking.
+Easy to prepare, easy to clean, and open to limitless variations, it’s by far one of our favorite go-to meals while camping.
+You can add or subtract ingredients, leave out spices you don’t have, and add others you do, but once you’ve mastered the basic concept, a whole world of options becomes available to you.

-We originally made this cheesy asparagus orzo variation at Henry Cowell State Park on our way from Big Sur to San Francisco.
+We made this cheesy asparagus orzo at Henry Cowell State Park on our way from Big Sur to San Francisco.
 We had originally planned to cook something slightly more involved that evening but found out upon our arrival that the park would be closing promptly at dusk.
-So we switched gears to this run-and-gun meal and had plenty of time to watch the sun set.
-Ever since then, this dish has been a part of our heavy rotation when camping.

 Ingredients for asparagus orzo in a cooking pot on a camping stove